XinYangMTSU/D3JS/Intro.md

 Now that we'are finished with set up we're ready to start learning about SVGs and how to add them into the screen.

 ## `2.2 Understanding SVGs`

-### What is SVGs?
+### What are SVGs?

-#### SVG stands for Scalable Vector Graphic.
+`SVG stands for Scalable Vector Graphic.
 It is a vector image format.
 Basically, it is a language that allows to build shapes with code.
 A d3.js chart is actually a set of svg shapes put together.
 For instant, a scatterplot is just composed by several circles as the one shown below.
-This document of the d3 graph gallery showcases the different shapes offered by Svg.
+This document of the d3 graph gallery showcases the different shapes offered by Svg.`

+### Why does D3 use SVGs?

 Scalable Vector Graphics (SVG) is a way to render graphical elements and images in the DOM.
 D3 uses SVG to create all its visuals, and therefore it is a core building block of the library.